Renters Insurance: Apply, Check Coverage, and Protect What You Own

 Renters insurance is a contract between you and an insurer that pays for certain losses tied to your rental home.
 Most standard policies bundle three core parts: coverage for your belongings, liability protection if you are responsible for injury or property damage, and help with temporary housing if your unit becomes unlivable after a covered event.

-Note: Steps below align with Google Help Center; verify details on the official site.
+Note: Steps below align with official website; verify details on the official site.

 Ever lost track of what you actually own?
 Most people underestimate the value of clothes, electronics, furniture, and kitchen gear.